iainctduncan/learn-scheme-for-max/part_1.rst

 the Max console in view.
 You'll want to be able to send lines of code to the interpreter and see the results in the console.
 If you haven't already, I recommend watching the tutorial videos on the "Music With Lisp" youtube channel on installation and first steps.
-These will get you up and running, sending code to your s4m object.
+These will get you up and running, so that you are sending code to your s4m object and seeing the results in the Max console.
 To send code from your editor to s4m, check out the s4m cookbook example on editor integration.
-It's worth getting this going as it will make learning a lot more pleasant.
-But you can definitely get started just using the **s4m.repl** bpatcher too.
+If you plan on using S4M extensively, it's well  worth getting this going as it will make working a lot more pleasant.
+But you can certainly get started just using the **s4m.repl** bpatcher too.

-In the code sections here, I show code as we send it to the intepreter and the results back from the interpreter.
+In the code sections in this tutorial, I show code as we send it to the intepreter and the results back from the interpreter.
 Lines that start with a semi-colon are comments and don't get run by the interpreter.
 Lines with no prefixing are expressions we send to s4m, whether from the built in text editor bpatcher or